Father is a man!*

 February 03, 2011

-I would like to underscore that all of us, whether priest or lay faithful, are called to be holy.
-Before the great Blessed Pope John Paul II departed, he canonized many lay persons.
-This only shows that all of us can be close to God and all of us has the opportunity to become saints.
+I want to underscore a vital message: all of us, whether priest or lay faithful, are called to be holy.
+Holiness is not the exclusive domain of the clergy; it is a universal call for every believer.
+Before his passing, Blessed Pope John Paul II canonized numerous laypeople, affirming that holiness is attainable for all.
+This act serves as a powerful reminder that each of us can draw closer to God and that we all have the opportunity to become saints.

 1 comment: